 Other than in respect of certain specific countries, Swiss immigration law does not provide for specific business traveler rules.
 Rather, every business trip must be individually assessed with a focus on potential work permit requirement applicability, bearing in mind that with only few exceptions all professional activities are subject to such requirement.

-Taking up work prior to obtaining the appropriate residence and work permit is considered illegal and therefore penal under Swiss law, and both the employee and the employer may be held liable.
+Taking up work prior to obtaining the appropriate residence and work permit is considered illegal and therefore could be penalised under Swiss law, and both the employee and the employer may be held liable.

-Swiss work conditions and minimum salary requirements must be met in all sorts of assignments, and also to local employments to a certain extent – mainly in case of applicability of a collective labor scheme.
+Swiss work conditions and minimum salary requirements irrespective of assignment type, and also for local employments to a certain extent – mainly in case of applicability of a collective labor scheme.

 Switzerland has entered into double taxation treaties with more than 90 countries to prevent double taxation and allow cooperation between Switzerland and overseas tax authorities in enforcing their respective tax laws.